-Soon, we will increase our range of books for beginners and casual chess players.
+we will increase our range and have more chess books for beginners and chess books for advanced players,

 IM John Bartholomew has developed a comprehensive Scandinavian chess opening repertoire for Black based on 1.e4 d5 2.exd5 Qxd5 3.Nc3 Qd8!

 In this chess opening repertoire, Chessexplained (IM Christof Sielecki) gives you the toolset you need to combat 1.d4 effectively by using the Benko or Volga Gambit.

 Play like Kingscrusher by learning his Mega-aggressive 1.e4 chess opening repertoire for Blitz chess.
 Take your opponents out of their comfort zone from the very beginning, and crush their king!

 This is a chess opening repertoire for White based on 1.e4.
 All main Black defenses (1...e5, the Sicilian, Caro-Kann, French, etc.) and several less common opening options are covered with an emphasis on explaining strong and easy-to-play lines for White.